 Stepping closer and before his opponent could react Fox Villain slammed the butt of his staff into that head again, feeling the satisfying crunch of the blow that knocked his enemy unconscious.
 He raised his glaive and turned it blade down to finish this obstacle off when he heard the cry of anger.
 Too late he turned to find the girl charge into him knocking him off balance.

-He paused, this was not how it was supposed to happen.
+He froze, this was not how it was supposed to happen.
 He spun his blade away so as not to cut the girl, and drove the butt of the glaive into her stomach knocking the wind from her lungs.
 The force of her charge halted, as Fox Villain reset his feet and slammed the pole into the side of her head knocking her to the ground in a boneless crunch.
-He took a moment to watch her there upon the earth breathing heavily, but breathing.
+He took a moment to watch her there upon the earth breathing heavily but breathing.

 He had no time or desire for this, something within him ached, so he turned.
 The village was in shock and hysteria.
-Not use to such a brutal attack in their midst.
+Not used to such a brutal attack in their midst.
 He felt a moment’s sadness for bringing such terror among them, but what must be must be.

 His eyes found his prey huddled against a teepee not far from him, and he smiled at his success.
 He would win the day, and the evil would be pulled up by the root of it.
 He stalked towards the boy, watching fear fill the young eyes.